cyronr/BaseWebAPIProject/README.md

+# !Suspended and continued in another project
-# Base WebAPI Project in Clean Architecture with implemented authentication
+## Base WebAPI Project in Clean Architecture with implemented authentication